Scandy-co/RouxReactNativeHelloWorld/README.md

 This react-native-roux-sdk is built to be used with `ScandyCore.framework` **v0.7.2**.

-We are still working on version linking this react native package and the Roux SDK framework.
+We are still working on version linking this React Native package and the Roux SDK framework.

 ## Setup